mamuso/sketch-designsite/Readme.md

-# Export design project to the Yammer Site
+# Export design projects to a Jelkyll site